kmhofmann/selene/README.md

 ## Documentation

-Unfortunately, no complete documentation exists yet.
-Some functions are documented using the [_Doxygen_](http://www.stack.nl/~dimitri/doxygen/) format, but this is still heavy work in progress.
+**selene** is fully documented using the [_Doxygen_](http://www.stack.nl/~dimitri/doxygen/) format.
-_Doxygen_ documentation can be built using the provided `Doxyfile`, but there will be some gaps.
+_Doxygen_ documentation can be built using the provided `Doxyfile`.

-For the time being, the public interfaces in the header files shall serve as (mostly self-documenting) documentation.
+Currently, this documentation is not hosted online, although this may change in the future.

 ## Status